 Further information for visitors is available in our sections on:

-Service providers may wish to invite community groups (including groups of children) into the residential setting or care home to engage with service users and enhance wellbeing.
+Community group visits are permitted into the residential setting or care home to engage with service users and enhance wellbeing.

 Size of group